matn7/CS-Notes/src/main/java/persistence/README.md

 ## Object Relational Impedance Mismatch

 Loading or storing graphs of objects using a relational database causes mismatch problem.
-Object Relational Impedance Mismaych (Paradigm Mismatch).
+Object Relational Impedance Mismatch (Paradigm Mismatch).
 Object Model and Relational Model do not work well together.

 **Granurality**